markert/jetblink/README.md

 There is one video showing the control of the [blink(1) mk2](https://github.com/markert/jetblink/blob/master/media/chrome.webm) over the website.
 The delay is mostly due to the 1080p camera delay of the RPi.
 Light changes instantly.
 It can also be controlled from several clients simultaneuously.

-There is another video showing my [PiCar](https://github.com/markert/jetblink/blob/master/media/VID_20151003_164806.mp4) using the blink(1) mk2.
-Color codes are as follows:
+There is another video showing my [PiCar](https://github.com/markert/jetblink/blob/master/media/VID_20151003_164806.mp4) using the blink(1) mk2 and one of the [driving car](https://github.com/markert/jetblink/blob/master/media/VID_20151004_191810.mp4).
+For more info about the PiCar visit my [homepage](http://scienceflow.de/#/science_picar) Color codes are as follows:

 red: no client connected -> car stops